Snap Polls

 Spring 2020 Snap Poll XIII: COVID-19 and the 2020 Presidential Election

-The poll was open April 27 through May 4 2020.
+The poll was open from April 27 to May 4 2020.
 Of the 4,614 scholars across the U.S. that we contacted, 982 responded to at least one question.
 The resulting response rate is approximately 21.28 percent.

 Winter 2019-2020 Snap Poll XII: The 2020 Primary, Impeachment, and Trump's Foreign Policy